Indigenous Family Advocate Support Line (IFASL)

 Our intention

 IFASL seeks to contribute to the greater involvement of Indigenous peoples and communities in all decision-making processes that impact them as we decolonize the family law system and move toward affirming the inherent jurisdiction of the nations over child and family services.
-Our work is guided by the remedial mandate in Bill C-92 – An Act Respecting First Nations, Inuit and Métis children, youth and families(“Federal Act”), United Nations Declaration Regarding Indigenous Peoples, Truth and Reconciliation Commission of Canada: Calls to Action, and the Missing and Murdered Indigenous Women and Girls: Calls for Justice.
+Our work is guided by the remedial mandate in Bill C-92 – An Act Respecting First Nations, Inuit and Métis children, youth and families(“Federal Act”), United Nations Declaration on the Rights of Indigenous Peoples, Truth and Reconciliation Commission of Canada: Calls to Action, and the Missing and Murdered Indigenous Women and Girls: Calls for Justice.

 • We believe that Indigenous voices need to be heard in our family law system